IBM/cognitive-moderator-service/README.md

 ![](doc/source/images/events.png)

 * For now leave the `Request URL` empty.
-We will fill it up when the `IBM Cloud Function` is exposed through an API.
+We will fill it in when the `IBM Cloud Function` is exposed through an API.

 * From `OAuth and Permissions`, Save the `OAuth Access Token` and `Bot User OAuth Access Token` for later use by the IBM cloud function.
 ![](doc/source/images/oauth-access-token.png)